 - The NHS volunteer responders scheme is still available if you need help getting food or medicine, or for help with transport to and from medical appointments.
 Contact them by phone on 0808 196 3646.

 If you are concerned about the safety of your workplace, speak to your employer or your union representative, if you have one.
 You can also get advice from ACAS, the Health and Safety Executive or Citizens Advice.
 If you think your employer is treating you unfairly because of your lymphoma, the Equality Advisory and Support Service offer free advice.

 If you need support to work safely at home or in the workplace, you might be able to get help from Access to Work.

 You should continue to go to hospital or GP appointments unless your doctor tells you otherwise.
 Some appointments might be carried out remotely (for example, by phone or online).
 In-person appointments are still happening when they are needed.
 NHS Health at home has more information on accessing healthcare remotely.

 If you are clinically extremely vulnerable, you are in a priority group for vaccination against COVID-19.
-You will be contacted to make an appointment when it is your turn to have the vaccine.
+You will be contacted to make an appointment to have the vaccine.
 This might be at a hospital, a community healthcare setting, or a vaccination centre.
 All settings providing vaccination are COVID-safe.

-Even after having the vaccine, it is important to carry on shielding while the impact of the vaccination programme is being assessed.
+Even after having the vaccine, it is important to follow government guidance while the impact of the vaccination programme is being assessed.

 If you need help arranging transport to an appointment, contact the NHS volunteer responders on 0808 196 3646.